Neildagr8/HIXS_HackX_2020/README.md

 Heritage International School's very first hackathon.

-The following repository contains the fianl projects submitted by all aprticipating team.
+The following repository contains the final projects submitted by all participating teams.

 Team1 - A timetable program with a voice assistant